B-Tran/rshell/README2.md

      ![](assignment-1-failing-unit-testers/Assignment 1.png)

-## Input

 ## Output/Testing point
  If the user entered invalid command in the command line then our R Shell program will throw an error execpetion to inform the user's incorrect command.
-For example:
- // add the code here
 An another error checking , we considered is the connectors.
-An error